 Ferdinand is a little bull that wants to sit under a cork tree and smell the flowers, all day long.
 Ferdinand is not like other bulls.
 He’s a pacifist and a non-conformer.
 The book is actually super cute and has some good messages in it.

 When I was small, and hearing the story, I had no idea what a cork tree was or its relation to wine.
 Now, I’m living in Spain and find myself surrounded by cork forests.
 I also find myself drinking a bit of wine….hmmm…okay….maybe a fair bit of wine.
-And we all know the best wine stoppers are made of —- CORK!
+And everyone knows the best wine stoppers are made of —- CORK!

 So, I did a little digging and found some interesting (little known) facts about my new favorite (very cool) tree and what it produces.

-- Is the best – natural – wine preservation system in the world.
+- The best – natural – wine preservation system in the world.